coolFridge9/coolFridge9.github.io/_posts/2018-4-14-Tic Tac Toe Journey.md

 I plan on allowing negative moves in the future by using four arrays together one will hold positive moves, one will hold negatives moves, one will hold moves which are have a negative x and positive y, the other will hold moves with a positive x and a negative y.

+This game has been very cool for challenging people because most people dont realise that the board can expand beyond the default 3x3 so I can usually win by going outside the boundries.

 ## Third TicTakToe Iteration - Alot of Composition but still basic 3x3 board.
 This TicTacToe game was built using recursion rather than an iterative gameplay loop as I did in the previous 2 versions.